etomuc/CPC464-iRAM1024/README.md

 - total of 640K RAM: 1x 512K SRAM + 1x 128K SRAM, total 640K RAM, C3 support
 - total of 576K, 1x 512K SRAM, <b>no C3</b>

-<sup>For the 640K version a small cut has to be made on the bottom of the PCB (clearly indicated) and another resistor is required.
+<sup>For the 640K version a small cut has to be made on the bottom of the PCB (clearly indicated) and a second resistor is required.
 For the 576K version you just need to close some bridges on the PCB and can save a few € as you only need 1 SRAM and 2 CPLD ICs.</sup>

 (Personal comment: The 640K actually only makes sense if you have a 128K SRAM lying around.
-The price difference if you buy new is negligible.)
+Otherwise the price difference between 512K and 128K is negligible.)

 ## Goals